Demisexuality: Attitudes towards sex

 These terms are generally used to refer to someone's opinion about engaging in sexual activities themself.
 However, they might also be used to describe how they feel reading, watching, hearing about, or imagining these activities.
 The term -repulsed in particular is often used to refer to one's feelings about engaging in sexual activities or being around them.
-One's feelings can vary depending on the situation or other factors such as identity, societal context, common social understanding or intent of actions, and/or comfort level with another individual.
+One's feelings can vary depending on the situation or other factors such as identity, societal context, common social understanding or intent of actions or comfort level with another individual.
 For example, someone who is aegosexual may enjoy thinking about sexual activities involving others but may feel repulsed upon the thought of personally participating in such activities.

 In fiction

 Demisexuality is a common theme (or trope) in romantic novels that has been termed "compulsory demisexuality".
-Within fictitious prose, the paradigm of sex being only truly pleasurable when the partners are in love is a trait commonly associated with female characters.
-The intimacy of the connection also allows for exclusivity to take place.
+In this genre, the paradigm or trope of sex being only truly pleasurable and fulfilling when the partners are in love is a trait most commonly associated with female characters.
+The added requirements for a connection to occur may engender or reinforce feelings that the connection is unique or special.